Envisioning the Future of the Research Enterprise

 The Institute for Research on Innovation & Science (IRIS) is the major national source for data to support fundamental research on the results of public and private investments in discovery, innovation, and education.
 It provides credible data and rigorous findings about the productivity and public value of the research enterprise to inform effective policy-making, support outreach, aid in research management, and expand the state of knowledge.

 Provide and Use the Data

-IRIS provides participating institutions with university-specific reports based on their data, highlighting the impacts of their research efforts and investments.
+IRIS provides member institutions with university-specific reports based on their data, highlighting the impacts of their research efforts and investments.

 Refine the Data

-IRIS creates a secure data platform for the research community by collecting, integrating, warehousing, and making large-scale data more accessible to researchers.
+IRIS creates a secure data enclave for the research community by collecting, integrating, warehousing, and making large-scale data accessible to researchers.